Mountain View, California Therapists

 These points should be carefully considered, as young people can be equally susceptible to a gamut of mental ailments, such as depression and anxiety.
 It can also be difficult for a parent or guardian to discern when common “growing pains” cross the threshold into ongoing or chronic illnesses.
 Echoing concerns of the general population, however, is data showing that youth mental health care is not always easily found.

-The Mountain View Voice illustrates the problem with evidence presented by the cofounder of Bay Area Clinical Associates, who notes that his institution regularly receives far more requests for services than it can fulfill.
+The Mountain View Voice illustrates the problem with the evidence presented by the cofounder of Bay Area Clinical Associates, who notes that his institution regularly receives far more requests for services than it can fulfill.
 Although they aid over 1,400 clients, about 75% of those applying for assistance must be turned away for a simple lack of resources.

 Improving Mental Health Through Funding

 How effectively funds are utilized is always up for debate, but it’s hard to argue that allocating money for mental health services is anything but a positive step.
-In the state of California, recent examples of focus on youth needs include the unanimous passage of Senate Bill 109, which adds millions of dollars in available funds while improving the balance of spending on adult and juvenile services.
+In the state of California, recent examples of the focus on youth needs include the unanimous passage of Senate Bill 109, which adds millions of dollars in available funds while improving the balance of spending on adult and juvenile services.